sanskrit/raw_etexts_english/blogs/manasataramgini/2010-07-06_tritonal-recitations-of-vaishnava-s.md

 +++
-title = "Tritonal recitations ofxa0vaiShNava-s"
+title = "Tritonal recitations of vaiShNava-s"

 +++
 KRK astutely observed that the tritonal recitation of the nAlAyira